 Research has shown that older children and adults tend to exhibit non-continuity theory: they pick a reasonable rule and assume it to be true until it proves false.

-And since we can’t exert the same mental effort to processing every single piece of information that comes at us, our brain picks and chooses those pieces that are important and/or interesting and/or relevant to us and focuses on those.
+Since we can’t exert the same mental effort to process every single piece of information that comes at us, our brain picks and chooses those pieces that are important and/or interesting and/or relevant to us and focuses on those.
 This leads to a shortcut where we end up missing or ignoring other relevant information in our environment and defer to default settings to make decisions.

 Therefore, to break the Einstellung effect’s hold on our brains, consumers and farmers need to escape the rigidity of their behavior by engaging in conversations, listening actively, asking questions, arguing intelligently, and building constructive, forward moving dialogue.